-The 13 C NMR spectra of the aqueous HCO_3^-/CO_2 sample during OCV and the potential between working and reference electrode are shown as a function of time in Figure 8.
-The current density between working and counter electrode remains fixed at 0 mA/cm2 during measurements.
+The 13C NMR spectra of the aqueous HCO_3^-/CO_2 sample during OCV and the potential between the working and reference electrodes are shown as a function of time in Fig. 8.
+The current density between the working and counter electrodes remains fixed at 0 mA cm-2 during measurements.
 Therefore, no gaseous products were formed during this study.
-During the first 5 hours of the experiment the potential drops from -31 mV to -42 mV vs. Ag/AgCl.
-After 12 hours the potential plateaued at -45 mV vs. Ag/AgCl and approaches equilibrium of -47 mV vs. Ag/AgCl after 17 hours.
+During the first 5 h of the experiment the potential drops from -31 to -42 mV vs. Ag / AgCl.
+After 12 h the potential plateaued at -45 mV vs. Ag / AgCl and approaches equilibrium of -47 mV vs. Ag / AgCl after 17 h.

-The 13 C NMR resonances of HCO $3^-$ and CO $2$ remained at the initial position compared to the reference measurements.
+The 13C NMR resonances of HCO_3^- and CO_2 remained at the initial position compared to the reference measurements.
 A narrow main resonance with a broader shoulder persisted throughout the OCV stage.
-Fitting both signals with to a Lorentzian line shape, a peak separation of 0.04 ppm (6.1 Hz at 14.1 T) is obtained.
+Fitting both signals to a Lorentzian line shape, a peak separation of 0.04 ppm (6.1 Hz at 14.1 T) is obtained.
 The shoulder is assumed to be caused by B_0 field distortions in the proximity of the working electrode, which cannot be corrected by shimming.